jbearce/new-site/README.md

 I'd like to keep as much code as possible shared between my WordPress framework and my static framework.
 This may end up being a sub-module, new-site-assets, where I add `/src/assets/captcha/` to `.gitignore` in new-site.
 This requires more thought and research before officially syncing the two.

-**Proper Documentation**
+**Improved Documentation**

-I don't think I'm going to build out a wiki or anything, but I need to re-write [CONTRIBUTING.md](CONTRIBUTING.md) so that it contains a good getting-started guide for SMACSS, tutorials on managing the Gulp tasks, versioning, etc. Again, this is going to require some more thought.
-I'm wondering if a `/docs/` folder may be in order.
+I don't think I'm going to build out a wiki or anything, but I need to add inline documentation explaining what my code does.

 **Better Watch Task**